PriyathamGoroju/LineDetection/README.md

 # Line Detection from Image

+## Description
+Line Detection using Hough Transform is a Python project that implements the Hough Transform algorithm to detect lines in an image.
+This technique is commonly used in computer vision and image processing applications for line detection tasks.

 This Python code is designed to detect and group lines from an image.
 It performs the following steps:

 1. Loads an input image and converts it to grayscale.